 Molecular biology and life sciences have also brought about a range of new techniques that are potentially game-changers for the agri-food sector is a whole.
 Additionally, Ireland is currently leading the way in developing and deploying genome-based selection.
 When choosing animals for breeding for example, they are now not simply chosen based on parental characteristics but on their genomic characteristics and unique DNA too.

 However, to maintain this success, new ways must be developed that will generate wealth, add value, reduce input costs, strengthen resilience and sustainability and of course help Ireland remain competitive.
 This is all only achieved through R&D.

 Who should I turn to for R&D tax advice?

-When it comes to assembling a successful R&D Tax Credit claim for the Revenue, the process is not as straight-forward as you might think.
-Accuracy and completeness are essential, and getting it wrong is likely to cost you dearly in both time and money.
+When it comes to building a successful R&D Tax Credit claim for Revenue, the process is not as straight-forward as you might think.
+Accuracy and completeness are essential and getting it wrong is likely to cost you dearly in both time and money.

-Whilst many accountants have some dealings with R&D tax reliefs, here at Tax Cloud (part of Myriad Associates), we specialise entirely in the R&D claims field.
+Whilst many accountants have some dealings with R&D tax, here at Tax Cloud (part of Myriad Associates), we specialise entirely in the R&D claims field.
 This means you can rest assured that anything we’ve advised you is completely accurate and up-to-date, giving you the best chance of success.

-Plus, Tax Cloud supports a range of communication channels, allowing you to get expert advice at a far reduced cost compared to that of a full-service consultancy.
-With sections for both businesses and accountants it’s a handy tool designed especially to help companies in the Republic of Ireland maxmise thier R&D tax credits in a cost effective manner.
+Plus, Tax Cloud means you get expert advice at a far reduced cost compared to that of a full-service consultancy.
+With sections for both businesses and accountants it’s a handy tool designed especially to help companies in Ireland maximise their R&D Tax Credits claim in an easy step-by-step way.